Oprah isn't the only celebrity who might have a future in politics

 West, who met with then-President-elect Trump in December 2016, tweeted, "#2024," after the meeting, causing fans to speculate whether he's delaying a potential presidential run.

-Tim Tebow, the former University of Florida star quarterback who is an devout Christian, told "Fox & Friends" in 2016 that he is intrigued by the idea of running for office if "there's a chance (he) could make a difference someday at something."
+Tim Tebow, the former University of Florida star quarterback who is a devout Christian, told "Fox & Friends" in 2016 that he is intrigued by the idea of running for office if "there's a chance (he) could make a difference someday at something."

 Out of the running